Picipes badius: Description

-Habitat and distribution
+Distribution and ecology

-Picipes badius is a saprobic species, and causes white rot.
+Picipes badius grows in temperate regions of Asia, Europe, and North America.
 It grows on the standing or fallen trunks and branches of various hardwood genera, including Acer, Aesculus, Alnus, Betula, Castanea, Fagus, Fraxinus, Populus, Prunus, Robinia, Quercus, Salix, Tilia and Ulmus.
-The fungus grows in temperate regions of Asia, Europe, and North America.
+This fungus is a saprobic species, and causes white rot.

+Adults of the pleasing fungus beetle Rotitma sanguinipennis have been recorded from this fungus, but it does not seem to be a regular food source for them.